 On the page that appears, under ‘More ways to create your own content’, select ‘Service Content Packs’.

 A list of content packs you can choose from will appear.
-Select one of the available Helpshift Analytics apps from the list, based on the type of data you’d like to have access to.
+Search for ‘Helpshift’ to bring up a list of the available Helpshift Analytics apps, based on the type of data you’d like to have access to.
 You can repeat these steps to download all three if you’d like.

 Click ‘Get it now’ to install the content pack, which will connect you to Helpshift’s prebuilt set of reports.
 This will bring you to the ‘connect to Helpshift analytics’ page.